-[1.25.]
+- 2.17.
 Southwell is designated as a Service Centre in the Local Plan (NSDC Core Strategy.
 The market town offers a wide variety of shops which are located mainly within the Primary Shopping Frontage of Southwell, as designated by NSDC.
-These include; 38 comparison shops (e.g., selling clothes, gifts, or electrical products), 10 convenience shops (e.g., selling everyday necessities such as bread and milk), 29 service providers (e.g., estate agents and Hairdressers hairdressers) and 15 leisure units.
-These are well used by local residents and visitors, which helps the settlement to be more sustainable without the need to travel further afield to Newark-on-Trent, Mansfield, or Nottingham.
-To be reviewed-

-[1.26.]
-As at July 2022 of March 2023, there were two three vacant shops in Southwell town centre-The shopping.
-This is a relatively low vacancy rate, compared with the situation in many small towns following the disruptions caused by the Covid pandemic, coupled with longer-term technological and behavioural changes affecting the retail and services sectors: Southwell's town centre services generally successful and prosperous.
+These include: 38 comparison shops (e.g., selling clothes, gifts, or electrical products), 10 convenience shops (e.g., selling everyday necessities such as bread and milk), 29 service providers (e.g., estate agents and hairdressers) and 15 leisure units.
+These are well used by local residents and visitors, which helps the settlement to be more sustainable without the need to travel further afield to Newark-on-Trent, Mansfield, or Nottingham. - 2.18.
+As of March 2023, there were three vacant shops in Southwell town centre.
+This is a relatively low vacancy rate, compared with the situation in many small towns following the disruptions caused by the Covid pandemic, coupled with longer-term technological and behavioural changes affecting the retail and services sectors: Southwell's town centre remains generally successful and prosperous.
 The town is the location for a range of professional services.
-It has a post office, two firms of solicitors and several estate agents. agents.
-To be reviewed
+It has a post office, two firms of solicitors and several estate agents. - 2.19.

-- [1.27.]
 There are two industrial estates within the town, one off Station Road, the other at Crew Lane.
 A further site is located at Maythorne.
 The units on this site and at Crew Lane are in the main connected to the motor and building construction industries.
 The one-off Station Road is more diverse, with a bakery being the most prominent employer.
-Other significant employers in the parish include the Brackenhurst campus of Nottingham Trent University, the Diocesan Offices, garden centres, farms, and the leisure industry. - [1.28.]
+Other significant employers in the parish include the Brackenhurst campus of Nottingham Trent University, the Diocesan Offices, garden centres, farms, and the leisure industry.

+2.20.
 Southwell is a commuter town with many of the employed population working elsewhere.
 The employment opportunities within the town are generated by the services listed elsewhere in this chapter.
 A significant proportion of those employed in lower paid occupations commute into Southwell as they are unable to afford the property prices in town.